Alexander Teixeira de Mattos

-Alexander Louis Teixeira de Mattos (9 April 1865 - 5 December 1921), known as Alexander Teixeira de Mattos, was a Dutch-English journalist, literary critic and publisher, who gained his greatest fame as a translator.
+Alexander Louis Teixeira de Mattos (9 April 1865 – 5 December 1921), known as Alexander Teixeira de Mattos, was a Dutch-English journalist, literary critic and publisher, who gained his greatest fame as a translator.

 Early life

 The Teixeira de Mattos Sampaio e Mendes family was of Portuguese Jewish origin, having been driven out of Portugal to the Netherlands by Holy Office persecution.
 Alexander Teixeira de Mattos was born as a Dutch Protestant to an English mother and a Dutch father.
 In 1874, when he was nine years old, he and his family moved from Amsterdam to England.
 There, he studied under Monsignor Thomas John Capel and converted to Roman Catholicism.
 He then studied at the Kensington Catholic Public School and at the Jesuit school Beaumont College.

 Career

 After his studies, Teixeira came into contact with J. T. Grein, a London impresario of Dutch origin, and was made secretary of Grein's Independent Theatre Society.
 He worked as a freelance translator, as the London correspondent of a Dutch newspaper, and as the editor of the papers Dramatic Opinions and The Candid Friend, and, in collaboration with Leonard Smithers, in publishing.
 He became the official translator of the works of Maurice Maeterlinck, beginning with Maeterlinck's The Double Garden.

 Teixera was fluent in English, French, German, Flemish, Dutch, and Danish.
-In addition to the later works of Maeterlinck, his translations include works by Émile Zola, Alexis de Tocqueville, Maurice Leblanc, Gaston Leroux, François René de Chateaubriand, Paul Kruger, Carl Ewald, Georgette Leblanc, Stijn Streuvels, and Louis Couperus.
+In addition to the later works of Maeterlinck, his translations include works by Émile Zola, Alexis de Tocqueville, Maurice Leblanc, Gaston Leroux, François-René de Chateaubriand, Paul Kruger, Carl Ewald, Georgette Leblanc, Stijn Streuvels, and Louis Couperus.
 He considered his greatest achievement to be his complete translation of Jean-Henri Fabre's natural history.

-In the 1890s, Teixeira was the leading translator for the Lutetian Society, a group whose mission was "to issue to its members, translations of such representative master-pieces of fiction by Continental authors as are unprocurable in English in an unmutilated rendering."
+In the 1890s, Teixeira was the leading translator for the Lutetian Society, a group whose mission was "to issue, to its members, translations of such representative master-pieces of fiction by Continental authors as are unprocurable in English in an unmutilated rendering".
 He oversaw the Society's publication of unexpurgated translations of six banned novels by Émile Zola in 1894–5, contributing his own translation of the third volume in the series, La curée.

-During World War I, Teixera was head of the Intelligence Section, as well as a member of the Advisory Board, of the War Trade Intelligence Department.
+During World War I, Teixeira was head of the Intelligence Section, as well as a member of the Advisory Board, of the War Trade Intelligence Department.
 Midway through the war, Teixeira became a British subject.
 In June 1920, he was made a Chevalier of the Order of Leopold II.